TOP 4 HIGH SCHOOL TEAMS TO COMPETE IN THE HAWAII LIFESMARTS STATE COMPETITION

 HONOLULU – The Department of Commerce and Consumer Affairs (DCCA) Office of the Securities Commissioner announces the top scoring high school teams for the online portion of the annual Hawaii LifeSmarts State Competition.

-The top four teams are from Maryknoll, Pearl City, Roosevelt and Waiakea high schools.
-They have earned a spot to compete at the in-person State Competition, which will be held on Saturday, Feb.
-11, 2017 at the University of Hawaii at Manoa’s Campus Center Ballroom from 8:00 a.m. – 1:00 p.m.
+Teams from Iolani, Maryknoll, Punahou and Waipahu high schools have earned their spot to compete at the in-person State Competition, which will be held on Saturday, February 9, 2019 at the University of Hawaii at Manoa Campus Center Ballroom from 8:00 a.m. – 1:00 p.m.
 The event is open to the general public.

 LifeSmarts is a consumer education program designed to teach students in grades 6-12 about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities.
 The Hawaii LifeSmarts program is sponsored by the DCCA Office of the Securities Commissioner in partnership with the Hawaii Credit Union League and the National Consumers League.

-For program information on the next competition season and/or sponsorship inquiries, please contact LifeSmarts State Coordinator, Theresa Kong Kee at 808-587-7400 or email email@example.com.
-For up-to-date happenings on the LifeSmarts Hawaii program, follow the Office of the Securities Commissioner on Twitter, Facebook and Instagram by searching “HISecurities”.
+For program information on the next competition season and/or sponsorship opportunities, please contact the Hawaii LifeSmarts State Coordinator, Theresa Kong Kee, at 808-587-7400 or firstname.lastname@example.org, and follow HISecurities on Twitter, Facebook and Instagram.

 # # #